Dormant-Neurons/MAS-Cascade/README.md

 <div align="center">

 # Don't Trust Stubborn Neighbors:
-# A Security Framework for Adversarial Multi-Agent Networks
+# A Security Framework for Agentic Networks

 *Code for the paper*